 Building a good credit score from nothing takes patience and discipline.
 It won’t happen overnight, but you can do things to speed up the process and make sure your score doesn’t slip in the process.

 How Long Does It Take to Get a Good Credit Score?

 To build a credit score from scratch, you first need to use credit—such as by opening and using a credit card or paying back a loan.
 It will take about six months of credit activity to establish enough history for a FICO credit score, which is used in 90% of lending decisions.
 FICO credit scores range from 300-850, and a score of over 700 is considered a good credit score.
 Scores over 800 are considered excellent.

 Don’t expect a spectacular number right off the bat.
 While you can build up enough credit history in less than a year to generate a score, it takes years of smart credit use to get a good or excellent credit score.

-VantageScore, another type of credit score, can be generated much sooner than FICO scores.
-Your FICO credit score is the one to watch long term, but to make sure you are on the right track when starting out, your VantageScore can indicate how your actions are reflecting on your new credit history.
+VantageScore—another type of credit score—can be generated sooner than your FICO scores.
+Your FICO credit score is the one to watch over the long term.
+However, to make sure you are on the right track when starting, your VantageScore can indicate how your actions reflect on your new credit history.

 Why Does It Take Time to Build Excellent Credit?

 When you are just starting to build a credit score, time doesn’t work in your favor.
 Lenders want to see good behavior over time, which is much of what FICO scores take into account: